 What is Digital Experience Monitoring?

 Digital Experience Monitoring (DEM) is a specialized performance analysis technique that focuses on enhancing the overall user experience in relation to enterprise applications and services, whether on-premises or in the cloud.
-By providing insights into the end-user experience across the “omnichannel user journey” –- a term coined by Gartner to describe the diverse ways users interact with applications –- DEM supports the continuous improvement and optimization of both human and machine interactions with digital tools, ultimately boosting productivity and efficiency.
+By providing insights into the end-user experience across the “omnichannel user journey” — a term coined by Gartner to describe the diverse ways users interact with applications — DEM supports the continuous improvement and optimization of both human and machine interactions with digital tools, ultimately boosting productivity and efficiency.

 Why is Digital Experience Monitoring Important?

 Application developers are beginning to recognize DEM’s value to the end-user experience.
-For this reason, many DevOps teams are building in APIs early in the software development life cycle as part of the testing process of new releases.
+Many DevOps teams are building in APIs early in the software development life cycle as part of the testing process of new releases.
 These APIs allow DEM systems to properly measure the performance of the end-user experience and the underlying application components.
 These more modern DEM solutions are especially sought after by infrastructure and operations leaders because they want to use DEM to regain insight into the performance of applications as they migrate to the cloud.

 Network engineers also recognize the value of DEM.
 The performance of the network directly impacts the digital experience of application users.
 For this branch of DEM, synthetic traffic is generated to proactively measure network performance for packet loss, latency, and jitter.